eburghar/kakpipe/README.md

 You can see [a
 patch](https://gitlab.com/eburghar/kakoune-cargo/-/compare/b15c75180e8c851c8687c90550746dfedceebbed...master?from_project_id=27156852&view=parallel)
-which shows how to use kakpipe as a replacement of highlighter and mkfifo boilerplate in the [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo) plugin.
+which shows how to use `kakpipe` as a replacement of highlighter and `mkfifo` boilerplate in the [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo) plugin.

 ## References

-[kak-ansi](https://github.com/eraserhd/kak-ansi) is a tiny (23K) executable (written in C with no dependencies) exclusively targeted at highlighting ansi-codes in selections. kak-ansi works by removing ansi-codes from selections and adding range-specs to bring color and faces, but as a consequence can only work on read-write buffers.
-It writes to temporaty files and adds its own (tiny) layer of boilerplate code to be used in your commands and fifo.
+[kak-ansi](https://github.com/eraserhd/kak-ansi) is a tiny (23K) executable (written in C with no dependencies) exclusively targeted at highlighting ANSI codes in selections. `kak-ansi` works by removing ANSI codes from selections and adding range-specs to bring color and faces, but as a consequence can only work on read-write buffers.
+It writes to temporary files and adds its own (tiny) layer of boilerplate code to be used in your commands and FIFO.

-kakpipe manage process lifecycle and sends asynchronously its output to the fifo buffer already stripped out of ansi codes while providing range-specs from a unix socket to be consumed separately.
+`kakpipe` manage process lifecycle and sends asynchronously its output to the FIFO buffer already stripped out of ANSI codes while providing range-specs from a Unix socket to be consumed separately.
 It works by default on read-only buffers because this is what command outputs are expected to be.